 Boston Common and Boston Public Garden are a must-do, and provide seasonal activities and a charming walk in what is much like the Central Park of Boston.
 The Common offers an ice-skating rink in the winter months at the Frog Pond, which becomes a massive wading pool in the summertime next to a carousel.
 There is also a playground at the Northeastern corner approaching the gold-domed State House of Massachusetts.

 Boston Public Garden is the site of the Swan Boat Rides and a bronze sculptural installation paying homage to the classic Make Way for Ducklings.
 Both should be on your Boston vacation photo bucket list.
 The Public Garden’s entrance faces the beginning of Commonwealth Avenue along Arlington Street.
 There are many performers and balloon artists scattered around the garden in good weather, and you’ll catch both locals and tourists pushing strollers and setting up picnics.

 5. The Museum of Science

 The Museum of Science is one of my favorite Boston Institutions.
 If the weather is less than favorable during your visit, head here.
 I can easily spend a full day exploring the exhibits with my kids.
-There is a higher quality cafeteria with a nice salad bar, and the movies at the Planetarium and the simulator ride are wonderful, too.
+There is a higher-quality cafeteria with a nice salad bar, and the movies at the Planetarium and the simulator ride are wonderful, too.
 There is a play area for children that even has something educational for infants, and a playground exhibit set up to educate about the laws of physics.
-A combination of the physical and educational work well for a full-day’s outing in rain or cold weather.
+A combination of the physical and educational works well for a full day’s outing in rainy or cold weather.